manishemnani/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- This company is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
+Borrowers can easily access lower interest rate loans through a fast online interface.
+  When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
+- As part of this project we would like to Data analysis and understand the identlfy the problems faced by business
+- The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+The company can utilise this knowledge for its portfolio and risk assessment
+- The dataset has loan data for all loans issued through the time period 2007 t0 2011

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Hight the rate of interest and Longer Team Increase are likely to be charged off.
+- Loan Issued in month of December/November/October are more likely to get charged Off.
+- Organisation should avoid giving loans to unverified borrowers
+- Applicants with E/F/G Grade if given loan with higer rate of interest are likely tobe charged off
+- Hight Interest Rate and Longer Team Increase the Probability of charged off.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python 3.0
+- pandas
+- seaborn
+- numpy
+- datetime
+- matplotlib.pyplot
+- warnings

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
+- Upgrad Case Study Assignment
 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@manishemnani] - feel free to contact me!

 <!-- Optional -->